Policies and procedures to address discrimination, harassment, and retaliation.

-- To be treated with respect by college officials
+- To be treated with respect by university officials

 - To have an advisor during the process.
 An advisor may accompany either party to an interview or hearing but may not otherwise address or participate in the process except to give quiet advice to the reporting or responding party.
 Parties are required to provide advance notice of the advisor’s name/contact information and to seek prior approval from the Safer Spaces Coordinator for the advisor’s attendance.

 - To respond to all evidence, specifically including the opportunity to review and respond to the contents of the RRI.

 - To a decision by the CHP that is based solely on evidence that is reviewed by all parties